nitaybz/homebridge-switcher-platform/README.md

 If you don't use Homebridge UI or HOOBS, keep reading:

 1. Install homebridge using: `sudo npm install -g homebridge --unsafe-perm`
-2. Install this plugin using: `sudo npm install -g homebridge-switcher-boiler`
+2. Install this plugin using: `sudo npm install -g homebridge-switcher-platform`
 3. Update your configuration file.
 See `config-sample.json` in this repository for a sample.

 ## Config File Examples